AaronStGeorge/tanks/README.md

 # tanks-app
 Online game that cen be played by two people any place on the planet.
 Drive tanks around and shoot at eachother.
+Site is deployed at [this domain](http://aaronstgeorge.co/)

-Using websockets and the GO programming language.
+Using websockets and the [Go programming language](http://golang.org/).